-(*): Multicast subscription mechanism described in this document is not used but L2R sublayer provides the addressing.
+(*): The multicast route establishment described in 5.2.6 is not used.
 A multicast frame is forwarded to the all device by flooding and the NHL of L2R sublayer filters subscribed group address or multicast address if necessary.

 (+): One of either short address or 64-bit group address is used in the mesh.